padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 Click **Register Noncommercial or Commercial Cloud project** and fill out the form as shown below.
 When done, click Next
 ![Fig-2-GettingStartedUsingGEE](https://github.com/user-attachments/assets/8a61ef30-e78a-46ce-ab55-5bc274783a52)

 Another pages for the registration process pops up, complete this as shown below.
-Keep the Project-ID to default.
+Keep the Project-ID to default, this may not be the same as you see in the below figure.
 You can specify the **Project Name** to your choice but for the sake of this tutorial keep this same as shown below.

 ![Fig-3B-GettingStartedUsingGEE](https://github.com/user-attachments/assets/07b8c14c-49fb-42df-ba43-2bb67e97993d)